tpolecat/tpolecat.github.io/_doobie-0.2.0-SNAPSHOT/11-Unit-Testing.md

 """.update
 ```

-A unit test, which just needs to mention the queries.
-The arguments are never used so they can be any values that typecheck.
-We must define a transactor to be used by the checker.
+Our unit test needs to extend `AnalysisSpec` and must define a `Transactor[Task]`.
+To construct a testcase for a query, pass it to the `check` method.
+Note that query arguments are never used, so they can be any values that typecheck.

 ```scala
 import doobie.contrib.specs2.AnalysisSpec